Hearthstone in esports: 2019

 Blizzard is replacing the previously used tour system with three variations of a single class deck called "Specialist".
 More than $4 million will be available in the prize pool.
 Blizzard will hold the first tournaments primarily online and will be region-locked.
 The winners will go on to compete in the live global tournaments throughout 2019.
 The fifth Hearthstone World Championship took place in April 2019 and was held in Taipei; the winner was Norwegian Casper "Hunterace" Notto that received $250,000.

 Grandmasters Season 2 will remove the Specialist format used in Season 1.
 Instead, players will bring four decks, each from a different class.
 Before the match begins, each player chooses a deck to "shield", which means the other player cannot ban it.
 Then each player will ban one deck from the opponent.
 If a player wins with a deck, then the next match another deck must be played.
 If a player loses, then they can replay the deck.

 In October 2019, Blizzard announced it would ban a player for one year from competing and forfeited all of his winnings earned during Season 2 because he spoke in support of the 2019–20 Hong Kong protests during a tournament interview, which violated the rule against promoting a political stance during a broadcast.
 A few days later, Blizzard revised its decision so it gave back the prize money and reduced the suspension to six months.

 The sixth Hearthstone World Championship winner was Chinese Xiaomeng "VKLiooon" Li, who lives in China that received $200,000; VKLiooon was also the first woman to win a Hearthstone world championship and to win a BlizzCon tournament.

 2020

 The seventh Hearthstone World Championship winner was Japanese Kenta "Glory" Sato that received $200,000.

 2021

 The eighth Hearthstone World Championship winner was Japanese Wataru "Posesi" Ishibashi that received $200,000.
 He defeated the 2020 Hearthstone World Champion, Kenta "Glory" Sato, in the final round to win the title.
 This was also the first ever time that the defending champion qualified for the next World Championship tournament, but Kenta "Glory" Sato ended up just one series away from winning it back-to-back.

 2022

 The ninth Hearthstone World Championship winner was German Raphael "Bunnyhoppor" Peltzer that received $100,000.
 He defeated Jack "DeadDraw" Bancroft, who is his teammate in Team Liquid, in the final.
 The defending champion Wataru "Posesi" Ishibashi also qualified for the tournament and he ended up losing in the quarterfinal.

+2023

+The tenth Hearthstone World Championship winner was British Thomas "PocketTrain" Swinton that received $100,000.
+He defeated "CJkaka" from Taiwan in the final.
+En route he defeated fellow countryman, practice partner and sometimes friend British Thomas "Meati" Wayland.

+2024

+The eleventh Hearthstone World Championship winner was Chinese player "mlYanming(陌路烟明)" who received $100,000.